-Sanjay Raut’s ED custody extended till August 8 in money-laundering case
+Sanjay Raut’s ED custody extended till August 8 in money-laundering case, his wife summoned

 The Rajya Sabha MP was arrested on Sunday night after the Enforcement Directorate searched his house in Mumbai for nine hours.